LouiseSteward/learn/childhood-hiv/text/quiz-05.md

 	-	Ethambutol
 	-	Pyrazinamide
 18. Which antiretroviral drug may interact with INH to cause peripheral neuropathy?
-	-	Efavirenz and nevirapine
+	-	Efavirenz and NVP
 	+	d4T
 	-	AZT
 	-	Lopinavir/ritonavir
 19. What is the immune reconstitution inflammatory syndrome (IRIS)?
 	-	One of the criteria for stage 4 HIV infection
 	-	A common indication for starting antiretroviral treatment
-	-	A serious side effect of nevirapine
+	-	A serious side effect of NVP
 	+	A possible reason for an unexpected deterioration after starting antiretroviral treatment
 20. What immunisation is typically associated with the immune reconstitution inflammatory syndrome (IRIS) in children?
 	-	Polio